NiranjanKushwaha/NiranjanKushwaha/README.md

 ### 😄 Pronouns: He/his

-### 👯 Other interest: I love to do Graphite Sketching.
+### 👯 Other interest: Winner of ROBOWAR held at IET Agra on the occasion of 'PRAGATI 2k18'

 ### 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/niranjan1/)